SerNet/verinice-veo-web-documentation/en/release-notes/verinice-1.19.md

 <!-- © 2024 The Project Contributors - see AUTHORS.txt -->
 # verinice 1.19

-## Neuerungen
+## New features

-Die folgenden Neuerungen stehen allen Anwenderinnen und Anwendern mit Release von verinice 1.19 zur Verfügung!
+The following new features are available to all users with the release of verinice 1.19!

-### Domäne Datenschutz
+### Data protection domain

-- Die fehlerhafte **Darstellung der Begründung für die DSFA-Erfordernis** wurde korrigiert.
+- The incorrect **display of the reason for the DSFA requirement** has been corrected.
-- Im **AV-Report** werden Auftraggeber im Abschnitt Controllers ausgeben.
+- In the **AV report**, clients are output in the Controllers section.

-### Detailverbesserungen und Fehlerbehebungen
+### Detailed improvements and bug fixes

-- Zur Absicherung der **Mandantentrennung** werden Beziehungen zwischen Objekten aus unterschiedlichen Units unterbunden.
+- To ensure **client separation**, relationships between objects from different units are prevented.
-- Objekte können mit zirkulären Teil-von Beziehungen gespeichert werden.
+- Objects can be saved with circular part-of relationships.
-- Fehlerbehandlung bei Eingabe falscher Werte in **Zahlenfeldern** (Integer), z.B.
-Feld Löschfrist.
+- Error handling when entering incorrect values in **number fields** (integer), e.g. deletion period field.
-- Falsche Erfolgsmeldung beim Abbruch eines Löschvorgangs behoben.
+- Incorrect success message when canceling a deletion process fixed.
-- Die Darstellung/Priorität von Feldern in Tabellen wurde verbessert.
+- The display/priority of fields in tables has been improved.
-- KeyCloak-Update auf V.22 und Aktualisierung des UI-Themes.
+- KeyCloak update to V.22 and update of the UI theme.
-- Der Dialog **Über verinice** wurde verbessert.
+- The **About verinice** dialog has been improved.
-- Frontend-Tests / End-2-End Tests verwenden separate Units.
+- Frontend tests / End-2-End tests use separate units.
-- Beheben der fehlerhaften Show/Hide-Funktion bei Radio-Buttons im Formschema-Editor.
+- Fixed the faulty show/hide function for radio buttons in the form schema editor.
-- Updates zur Schwachstellenbehebung eingespielt.
+- Updates to fix vulnerabilities installed.

 ## Preview

-Das verinice.TEAM arbeitet an weiteren Funktionen, die in Zukunft veröffentlicht werden.
+The verinice.TEAM is working on further functions that will be released in the future.
-Die folgenden Inhalte stehen aktuell **NICHT** allen Anwenderinnen und Anwendern produktiv zur Verfügung.
+The following content is currently **NOT** productively available to all users.

-### Domäne IT-Grundschutz
+### IT-Grundschutz domain

-- Das **IT-Grundschutz-Kompendium Edition 2023** steht als Katalog mit Bausteinen, Anforderungen sowie Teilanforderungen und Gefährdungen zur Verfügung.
-Alle Inhalte können in Units **angewendet** werden, wobei die Objekte inklusive referenzierter Objekte und der Referenzen (Verknüpfungen) in die Unit kopiert werden.
+- The **IT-Grundschutz Compendium Edition 2023** is available as a catalog with building blocks, requirements as well as partial requirements and hazards.
+All content can be **applied** in units, whereby the objects including referenced objects and references (links) are copied into the unit.

-- Angewendete Bausteine können an alle Scope-, Prozess- und Assetobjekte modelliert werden.
+- Applied modules can be modeled on all scope, process and asset objects.

-### Domäne NIS2
+### Domain NIS2

-Schärfung und Weiterentwicklung von Organisationsaspekten der NIS2.
+Sharpening and further development of organizational aspects of NIS2.

-### Multi-Domain Betrieb
+### Multi-domain operation

-Der **Multi-Domain-Betrieb** ermöglicht das gleichzeitige Arbeiten in mehreren Fachgebieten/Standards auf einem Datenstamm:
+Multi-domain operation** enables simultaneous work in several specialist areas/standards on one data master:

-- Objekte, die in mehreren Domänen existieren, können in allen Domänen geöffnet, gelesen und gespeichert werden.
+- Objects that exist in several domains can be opened, read and saved in all domains.
-- Objekte können einer anderen Domänen zugewiesen werden.
+- Objects can be assigned to another domain.